Learn from our mistakes: The biggest lesson we’ve learnt this year

 Written by Phil Bray on 29/03/18

 The survival rate of new businesses is remarkably poor; I recently overheard someone say that 90% fail in their first year.
 I don’t know whether that’s true or not.
 Although, I suspect the failure rate is remarkably high though.
+Lessons in business and learning as you go is so important.

 In our second year, I’m delighted to say we are still here and thriving.
 However, I make no bones about 2017 being a tough year, with many steep learning curves along the way.

-One of the biggest lessons we’ve learnt is about a vital member of your team.
+One of the biggest lessons in business we’ve learnt is about a vital member of your team.
 One who goes under the radar, but prevents numerous problems and improves the credibility of your business immeasurably.

 Who is it?